Michael Spafford: Mexico City

 After graduating from Pomona University and studying art history for a year at Harvard, Spafford moved to Mexico City where his mother-in-law lived so that he and Sandvig could live and focus on their art.
 Here, Spafford was able to study the Mexican mural painters first-hand and was influenced by their portrayals of mythic subjects depicting powerful, often brutal imagery, their graphic, simplified forms and solid colors.
-Spafford adopted his approach of taking a mythic subject, usually of Graeco-Roman origin, and working out multiple versions with strikingly graphic contrasts.
+Spafford adopted his approach of taking a mythic subject, usually of Greco-Roman origin, and working out multiple versions with strikingly graphic contrasts.
 He would work on the same myth over a period of years.

 In 1962, Spafford and Sandvig had solo exhibitions in Mexico City at the Mexican-North American Cultural Institute.
 Spafford's portrayal of death was noted as well as his "ruthless, hopeless, seared constructions of our time."

 After the birth of their son in 1963, Spafford accepted a teaching position with the University of Washington School of Art in Seattle, Washington.
 Two years later, Sandvig's mother joined them in 1965.